Cedar Park Middle vs Leander Middle: Leander ISD Comparison

 If You Are House Hunting in Leander ISD, This Middle School Comparison Matters

-Cedar Park Middle scored an 84 on the 2025 TEA accountability rating.
-Leander Middle came in at 89.
-Both campuses are in Leander ISD, both serve 6th through 8th graders in the fast growing Williamson County corridor, and the median home prices differ by about $40,000.
-For buyers trying to decide between these two zones, the question is whether that 5 point TEA gap and the price difference tell the whole story.
+Cedar Park Middle earned an A on the 2025 TEA accountability rating.
+Leander Middle earned a B. Both campuses are in Leander ISD, both serve 6th through 8th graders in the fast growing Williamson County corridor, and the median home prices differ by about $40,000.
+For buyers trying to decide between these two zones, the question is whether that rating gap and the price difference tell the whole story.
 Spoiler: they do not.

 Cedar Park Middle draws from neighborhoods closer to the heart of Cedar Park, an area where the homes tend to be slightly more established and the community amenities more mature.
 Leander Middle serves the broader Leander corridor, where growth has been explosive and the neighborhoods skew newer.
 Both are solid campuses in one of the state’s best districts, and the differences come down to nuance rather than any dramatic quality gap.